ibm-cloud-docs/direct-link/subnet-configuration.md

 {{site.data.keyword.cloud_notm}} Direct Link provides diversity, and customers are responsible for implementing redundancy through their BGP schemas.

-If you select ECMP for redundancy, both BGP sessions have to exist on the same XCR, therefore you give up router diversity and are exposed to risk if the router should fail.
-You gain Layer-3 redundancy but you lose router diversity.
+If you select ECMP for redundancy, both BGP sessions must exist on the same XCR; therefore you give up router diversity and are exposed to risk if the router should fail.
+You gain Layer-3 redundancy, but you lose router diversity.

 ## More about using VRF
 {: #more-about-using-vrf}